 To investigate whether willingness to participate in a (rare breed) conservation programme was linked to preferences for farm animal species, respondents were asked both livestock species kept and their interest in joining a conservation scheme.
-Pig was the most popular farm animal followed by cattle and sheep (Table 3).
-Breed diversity, as measured by the number of breeds accounting for ≥60% of the species population in our sample, was similar across all farm animals.
+Pigs were the most frequently kept farm animal followed by cattle and sheep (Table 3).
+Breed diversity, as measured by the number of breeds accounting for 60% of the species population in our sample, and was similar across all farm animals.
 This suggests most farmers have optimised production for one or two breeds that are most productive in Romanian systems.

 Across the sample, 89% of farmers registered interest in joining a rare breed conservation programme, of which cattle (52%) and sheep (39%) were the most popular species.
 Least popular species were goats (11%); horses (13%) and buffalo (14%).
 Of particular interest is the low preference for conserving rare horse breeds given their popularity in the Romanian farming context.